dtro-devuk/KnowledgeBase/JavaScript-Frameworks/React-JS/ReactJS.md

 I.e. whenever a change is made to a portion of the UI, React.js calculates the minimum number of DOM operations needed to achieve the new state.

-This allows page rendering onon every change without worrying about DOM performance.
+This allows page rendering on every change without worrying about DOM performance.

 Todo this: